Mechanical Project Engineer

 About the Role

-We now have an opportunity for an experienced Mechanical Project Engineer to join our team, developing state of the art equipment to deliver ground-breaking scientific research.
+We now have an opportunity for an experienced Mechanical Project Engineer to join our team, developing state of the art facilities to deliver ground-breaking scientific research.

-This role will work on the development of the particle accelerators and photon production systems, which are supporting research in life science including work directly related to COVID-19.
+This role will work on the development of beamlines, many of which are supporting research in life science including work directly related to COVID-19.

-You will have experience in designing systems that operate under challenging conditions such as Ultra High Vacuum, energy absorbing equipment and cryogenic temperatures.
+You will have experience in designing systems that operate under challenging conditions such as Ultra High Vacuum and cryogenic temperatures.

-You will display excellent knowledge of engineering drawings and 3D modelling systems and familiar with modern manufacturing methods including additive manufacturing techniques.
+You will display the excellent knowledge of engineering drawings and 3D modelling systems and familiar with modern manufacturing methods including additive manufacturing techniques

 You will be confident in doing design risk assessments and understand the requirements of such directives as the Machinery Directive.